Welcome to today's edition of the Rush 24-7 podcast.

 I just would love to see that.

-By the way, we here at the EIB network, ladies and gentlemen, have started an office pool.
+By the way, we here at the EIB Network, ladies and gentlemen, have started an office pool because I told you yesterday, this is just the tip of the iceberg.

 And we have a little office pool here on when the next shoe will drop, what the next story will be.

-Uh I have my money on 3 p.m. after this program, Friday afternoon.
+I have my money on 3 p.m. after this program, Friday afternoon, time to make the Sunday shows.

 I don't know what it'll be.

-I just know that the Clinton war room has got a bunch of stuff cooked up.
+I just know that the Clinton War Room has got a bunch of stuff cooked up.

 Look what they've already ensnared.

-They've insnared George Allen.
+They've ensnared George Allen.

 Frank Gaffney has a great piece in the Washington Times if he hasn't resigned.

-Nobody there has resigned over this, and I haven't seen the conservative blogosphere upset with the Washington Times as an institution uh claiming that it maybe just should shut down because of the actions of their human uh resources director.
+And I haven't seen the conservative blogosphere upset with the Washington Times as an institution claiming that maybe it just should shut down because of the actions of their human resources director.

-We have a great graphic up there depicting the Clinton war room and its victims uh to date.
+We have a great graphic up there depicting the Clinton war room and its victims to date.

-And make no mistake, that's that's what's happening.
+And make no mistake, that's what's happening.

 Let's go to the audio sound bites.

-This is interesting, knew this would be the case.
+Knew this would be the case.

-I'm the only one saying anything different about this yesterday, and so I knew that I would be the focal point of discussion last night on the cable shows, PMS NBC Scarborough Country talking with the new republic's Michael Crowley.
+And so I knew that I would be the focal point of discussion last night on the cable shows.

-And Joe Scarborough says Rush Limbaugh says the Clinton war room is in full effect, and then he played audio from yesterday's program.
+And Joe Scarborough says, Rush Limbaugh says the Clinton War Room is in full effect.

 In fact, they view those things as private matters that didn't affect anybody's work.